HappieEE123/Project_310/README.md

  - To prevent redundant code, we have a class where we have all our themes (i.e. colours) that we can easily access from other classes

 ### Backend
-the documentation for the backend is located in the
+the documentation for the backend is located in HappieEE123/Project_310/FastAPI-docmentation UI.html

 ## Tech Stack